 But that never happened.
 No adult ever laid a finger on me in that sort of way.
 My sexuality has not been shaped in this way by anyone else.
-And although sexual abuse is obviously deeply damaging there is not much evidence that it can have that kind of effect.

 My lack of hand-to-eye co-ordination is another potential guilty party.
 Not being able to catch a ball, always being one of the last chosen for sports teams, shaped me into someone who sexually desired the sort of man I would never be.
 My lack of binocular vision is to blame!

 But many friends had the same experience as children and are entirely heterosexual.
 Would I really change if I became good at rugby?
 That has been suggested!
 But I still can’t see the ball.

 I simply have the ‘gay gene’ according to some.
 It’s there in my DNA.
 I was born with auburn hair.
 I was born gay.
 There is nothing I can do about either (except the auburn hair is fading whilst the same-sex attraction is not).

 The problem is that the existence of a ‘gay gene’ is much debated.
 2 But even if proved to be true, it would not make sex with someone of the same sex morally neutral.
 All of us have genetic dispositions that lead to behaviour the Bible condemns.
 Comments like ‘He has his father’s temper,’ or, ‘The Smith family has a long history of alcohol problems,’ are regularly heard.
 They rightly help us understand someone’s behaviour (and increase our empathy) but don’t stop us from holding people responsible for their own anger and drunkenness.